HamptonNorth/gen/readme.md

 ```

 As the SQL is added to the `/db` directory route file, the assertion test need changing to match.
-The code generated from `testmatches` string are always `toEqual` string matches.
-For other assertions edit the `api-tests.test.js` file manually.
+The code generated from `testmatches` supports type of number, string and boolean with `toEqual` assertions.
+For other types (array, object and null) edit the `api-tests.test.js` file manually.

     Working code is better than perfect code, and readable code is better than clever code.